Update as of May 31, 2020:

 — Sarah (@SarahxAnwer) May 31, 2020

 At this moment in time, you may be wondering, “what can I do to help?”
-There are plenty of ways of help, many of which are free and only take a couple of minutes.
+There are plenty of ways of further this movement, many of which are free and only take a couple of minutes.
 Donate to an array of funds fighting for the Black Lives moment, sign a number of petitions counting on your signature, However, if you have the time and means to protest, here a slew of helpful resources for those on ground.

-About six years ago, when I began writing professionally, I wrote an essay about Mike Brown, a young black man from Ferguson, Missouri who was fatally shot by Darren Wilson, a white police officer.
+About six years ago, when I began writing professionally, I penned an essay about Mike Brown, a young black man from Ferguson, Missouri who was fatally shot by Darren Wilson, a white police officer.
 The actual story of what happened prior to and during the incident has been documented extensively.
 I won’t be discussing the minutiae of Brown’s case, but will further focus on the key points that made it so important.

 View this post on Instagram